 We don’t recommend planning based on joint tenancy because you lose immediate control over the jointly held asset and you expose your assets to the creditors of your joint tenant.

-Because a Will or Living Trust do not control jointly held assets, joint tenancy risks sabotaging your distribution goals after death.
+Because a Will or Living Trust does not control jointly held assets, joint tenancy risks sabotaging your distribution goals after death.

 And, if you need help paying for nursing home care adding your child’s name to the deed of your home might prevent you from qualifying for Medicaid.